JennEYoon/datasciY/Areteus.us/notes_public.md

 Will need to train the model myself, but author says they used foundational models with pretrained transformer weights.
 Which ine are they talking about?

+Try running Kaggle csv data and random forest w XGBoost library first.
+Probably easiest one to reproduce.
+There is also nn model w Resnet, also using Kaggle csv data.

+After that, try ECGTransform model, along w Resnet using .pt pre-processed files.